Simultaneous Estimation and Group Identification for Network Vector Autoregressive Model with Heterogeneous Nodes: Model Estimation

 where $\wh\mG_{-i}(g)=\big(\wh g_1^{(k+1)}, \cdots,\wh g_{i-1}^{(k+1)}, g,\wh g_{i+1}^{(k)},\cdots,\wh g_{N}^{(k)}\big)^\top$, $i=1,\cdots,N.$ Repeat~\eqref{upG} for $i = 1,\cdots,N$ until no change can be made for $\wh\mG^{(k+1)}$. \item [(c)] {\bf Update the parameter estimates:} fix the group membership $\wh\mG^{(k+1)}$, and obtain the updated parameter estimates $\wh\btheta^{(k+1)}$ and $\wh\bbeta^{(k+1)}$ using (\ref{upsilon_g}). \item [(d)] Repeat (b)--(c) until the convergence criterion is met. \end{itemize}

-In Step (b), when updating $\wh g_i$, we need to fix group memberships of all nodes that follow the node $i$ due to the existence of the network effect parameters $\beta_{g_ig_j}$'s in~\eqref{Q_obj1}.
-This is the key difference between the above algorithm and the algorithm proposed in~\cite{liu2020identification}.
+The above optimization algorithm is a $k$-means type algorithm which consists of two major steps.
+The first step is that we update the group memberships given the model parameters.
+The second step is that we update the model parameters given the group memberships.
+The algorithm framework is adopted by several group panel data models in recent literature \citep{ando2016panel,ando2017clustering,zhang2019quantile,liu2020identification}.
+The main difference between our algorithm and the other approaches mainly lies in the first step due to introducing the network structure.
+Specifically, in the first step, when updating $\wh g_i$, we need to fix group memberships of all nodes that follow the node $i$ due to the existence of the network effect parameters $\beta_{g_ig_j}$'s in~\eqref{Q_obj1}.
+On the contrary, in classical group panel data models, one can update the group membership $g_i$ separately for $i = 1,\cdots, N$ since the independence is typically assumed among the individuals.
 For a given initial membership estimator $\wh\mG^{(0)}$, the above algorithm converges rather fast.
 However, since $Q(\btheta, \bbeta, \mG)$ is non-convex, it is important to search the solution with multiple initial values to escape from local minimums.
 In the Appendix, we propose an algorithm to search for multiple $\wh\mG^{(0)}$'s using a set of $k$-means algorithms, which works sufficiently well for all our numerical examples.
+We prove that the algorithm can attain local convergence, where the details are given in Appendix \ref{appen:local_conv} in the supplementary material.